-The Treasurer has a watchdog role over all aspects of financial management, working closely with other members of the CASPR executive to safeguard the organization’s finances.
-Financial accountability is of the utmost importance to non-profit associations.
-If our funders lose faith in our ability to control and account for finances, they lose faith in the whole organization.
+The Treasurer will act as the advisor in all aspects of financial management, working closely with other members of the CASPR executive to maintain and protect the organization’s finances responsibly.
+Financial accountability is of the utmost importance to our non-profit association.

-Since the Treasurer is ultimately responsible for the finances of the corporation, the Treasurer should keep neat and accurate records and pay attention to detail.
-The Treasurer should be available so as to handle transactions on a timely basis and should not be afraid to ask questions.
+Since the Treasurer is ultimately responsible for the finances of the corporation, it is expected the Treasurer should keep neat and accurate records and pay attention to detail.
+The Treasurer should be available so as to handle transactions on a timely basis.

 - accurate accounts of income and expenditure

 - all receipts are deposited as determined by the Board

 - each expense is scrutinized for accuracy and matched to the relevant source of income

 - each expenditure is properly approved and authorized for payment